 Brazilian, 19th century.
 A set of 31 amulets consisting of 29 fruits, 1 double gourd, and 1 gourd dipper.
 Silver, content 70 to 80%.
 Double gourd 8″, fruits approximately 5“ each, dipper 16″ $8,500

 These 19th century Brazilian amulets, known as balangada, were hammered from silver in the form of pomegranates, guava, sugar apples, and other exotic fruits.
 Symbols of fertility, they were the bling of their day, adorning women’s wrists and waists, and when not being worn, their homes.
 Crafted by enslaved men from equatorial Africa for their own womenfolk, balanganda represent the final efflorescence of the Benin people’s metalworking skills, which reached an apogee in the figurative bronzes coveted by European kings in the 17th century, as they are today by museum curators.
 Like the jazz music that would come into being in the United Stares, Brazilian balanganda testify to the persistence of the creative impulse under duress, and the inventiveness of black culture in the New World.

-Now, as in the past, balangada could be worn to dramatic effect, but they are also suited to their other original purpose, the decoration of the home.
+Now, as in the past, balangada could be worn to dramatic effect, but they are still suited to their other original purpose.
 That’s why we show them heaped in a Venini glass bowl at the gallery, and as we first used them, ornamenting a Christmas tree at home.

 AN ART NOUVEAU CENTERPIECE

 Designed by Albert Meyer (1867-1944), made by the Württembergerische Metallwarenfabrik.
 Flower bowl, circa 1905.
 Silver plate with a glass liner.
 H: 4 ½” L: 12″ D: 4 ½” $5,000